-Bank performance is measured using two alternative accounting ratios, namely ROA and ROE.
-Bank efficiency is measured using profit and cost efficiency scores.
-We use Log (number of transactions/population) to measure the volume of country-level retail payments business.
-We use Log (number of ATMs/population) to measure the level of the adoption of retail payment transaction technologies.
-Log (number of retail payments offices/population), Log (GDP growth) and Euro area country dummy are used in the model estimations as control variables.
-The standard deviation of ROA (ROE)8 over the sample period is also used as a control variable to measure bank risk.
+Bank performance (PERFORMANCE) is measured first using two alternative accounting ratios, namely ROA and ROE.
+We also trace bank efficiency, measured using profit and cost efficiency scores, as alternative performance variables.
+We use log (number of transactions/population) to measure the volume of country-level retail payments business (TRANPOP).
+We use log (number of ATMs/population) to measure the level of the adoption of retail payment transaction technologies (ATMPOP).
+Log (number of retail payments offices/population), log (GDP growth) and Euro area country dummy are used in the model estimations as control variables (OFFICEPOP, GDPGROWTH, and EURO).
+The standard deviation of ROA8 over the sample period is also used as a control variable (STDROA) to measure bank risk and stability.
+The regression models include dummy variables to account for fixed country-specific and year effects.9